brianglass/anastasis/files/28_january.md

 Theotokion.

-Confessing you as truly Mother of God, with faith we cry to the AngelÂ’s Hail; you alone on earth bore joy, O ever blessed Full of grace.
+Confessing you as truly Mother of God, with faith we cry to the Angel’s Hail; you alone on earth bore joy, O ever blessed Full of grace.

 ****

 Irmos.

-Â‘From flame you made a source of dew for the Saints and with water you consumed the sacrifice of a righteous man with flame.
+‘From flame you made a source of dew for the Saints and with water you consumed the sacrifice of a righteous man with flame.
 For you do all things, O Christ, simply by willing them.
-We highly exalt you to all the ages.Â’
+We highly exalt you to all the ages.’

 ****

 Ode 9.
 It is impossible for humans.

-Wounded with love of the Almighty, you passed your whole life grieving, crying out with amazement, venerable Father, Â‘Loose the waves of your grace, my Saviour, preserving it richly for me in the life to comeÂ’.
+Wounded with love of the Almighty, you passed your whole life grieving, crying out with amazement, venerable Father, ‘Loose the waves of your grace, my Saviour, preserving it richly for me in the life to come’.

 Sweet is your word, fertile of compunction, full of enlightenment for those who have recourse to you, god-bearing, admirable Ephrem; while your life was blameless, adorned and shining with every godly-radiant virtue.